cuboulder-MSD/digColl_earlyPhotographyAsia/README.md

 # Early Photography of Asia

 ## Description
-This collection provides access to photographs of Asia before World War II and come from diverse Rare and Distinctive Collections.
+The Early Photography of Asia Collection consists of original photographs taken in Asia dating from c.
+1860-1940 from a variety of collections in the Libraries’ Rare and Distinctive Collections.
+The images in this collection, though important documentary evidence of life across Asia, are often depicted from a western perspective, since the advent and spread of early photography happened to correspond with the rise of European colonialism in Asia.
+Europeans often controlled photography infrastructure (its technology, processing, and printing); therefore, most early photography from Asia tends to be made by western governments, colonists, or tourists.

-Permanent address to digital collection: [.<br /> Please use the same link when sharing or citing the collection.
+Permanent address to digital collection: [https://doi.org/10.25810/1dh0-cx34](https://doi.org/10.25810/1dh0-cx34).<br /> Please use the same link when sharing or citing the collection.

 ## Metadata